VirtusLab/scala-cli/website/docs/commands/basics.md

 sidebar_position: 3
 ---

-Scala CLI is a command line tool that executes a given command on the inputs it’s provided with, using a given [configuration](../guides/configuration.md) to produce a result.
+Scala CLI is a command line tool that executes a given sub-command on the inputs it’s provided with, using a given [configuration](../guides/configuration.md) to produce a result.

-The most important commands are:
+The most important sub-commands are:

   - [compile](./compile.md) compiles your code (excluding tests)
   - [run](./run.md) runs your code using the provided arguments (it’s also used when no other command is provided)